Doxing: History

 In 2022, BuzzFeed News reporter Katie Notopoulos used public business records to identify the previously pseudonymous founders of the Bored Ape Yacht Club.
 Greg Solano, one of the founders of the club, claimed that he "got doxxed against [his] will".

 In April 2022, The Washington Post reporter Taylor Lorenz revealed the identity of the person behind the Twitter account Libs of TikTok as Chaya Raichik, who works in real estate.
 This resulted in Raichik and right-wingers accusing Lorenz of doxing.

 Pro-Israel NGOs including the Israel on Campus Coalition and Canary Mission have been accused of doxing Palestinian activists by releasing public dossiers documenting their activism.
 The Gaza war saw a surge in doxing activities in the United States.
 Right wing advocacy group Accuracy in Media sent trucks to Yale University and Columbia University, displaying the names and faces of students involved in anti-Israel activism under a banner labeling them "leading antisemites" on campus.
 Similarly, Canary Mission published the identities and images of Harvard University students involved in the circulation of an open letter, published on October 7th, that held "the Israeli regime entirely responsible for all unfolding violence".

+In 2024, pro-Palestine and anti-Zionist activists in Australia leaked the chat transcript and contact information of over 600 Australian Jewish academics and creatives.
+Following the doxing, several members of the group chat received death threats against them and their families.
+This led to the Australian government introducing new laws criminalizing doxxing.